 - If you have COVID-19 and have symptoms, follow these instructions until:

-- You haven’t had a fever above 100.4 °F (38 °C) for at least 3 days and aren’t using medication to lower fevers.
+- You have not had a fever above 100.4 °F (38 °C) for at least 3 days and are not using medication to lower fevers.
 Examples of these medications include acetaminophen (Tylenol), ibuprofen (Advil), naproxen (Aleve), full-dose aspirin (more than 81 mg daily), and indomethacin (Tivorbex®).

 - Your breathing problems have gotten better or your breathing is back to usual.

-- You have a negative PCR test 10 or more days after your first positive test or it’s been 4 or more weeks since your first positive COVID-19 test.
+- It has been 10 or more days since your first positive COVID-19 test.

-- If you have COVID-19 but don’t have symptoms, follow these instructions until:
+- If you have COVID-19 but do not have symptoms, follow these instructions until: